Customers

 One Booming World Economy

 The explosion of material prosperity the wild wild west produced was just another wave of progress.
-This next wave, which we’re in the midst of right now, is global, and it will dwarf anything that has happened before.
+This next wave, which we’re in the midst of right now, is global, and it will dwarf anything that has happened previously.

 Many people seem distracted by all the corruption and conflict and contention.
 The reality is, we live in the richest, greatest civilization in human history.
 The human race is growing together into one universal and divine civilization, and many of us live in these giant cities.